 Here is an example for the Hello World application.
 After building the application, press the Reset button before running the flash command, so the board will boot into the SAM-BA bootloader and be prepared to receive the new program.

-# On Linux/macOS cd $ZEPHYR_BASE/samples/hello_world mkdir build && cd build # On Windows cd %ZEPHYR_BASE%\samples\hello_world mkdir build & cd build # Use cmake to configure a Ninja-based build system: cmake -GNinja -DBOARD=arduino_due .. # Now run ninja on the generated build system: ninja ninja flash
+# From the root of the zephyr repository # Use cmake to configure a Ninja-based buildsystem: cmake -B build -GNinja -DBOARD=arduino_due samples/hello_world # Now run ninja on the generated build system: ninja -C build ninja -C build flash

 After flashing the application, run your favorite terminal program to